Develop5/Practices/Java/java17masterclass/Readme.md

 ##
 #### Voy por aquí ####

+(Skipped: codingExercisePlayList)

 Section 10: List, ArrayList, LinkedList, Iterator, Autoboxing

-142. Introduction to Autoboxing and Unboxing
+143. Autoboxing and Unboxing related to Arrays & Lists

 ### But, have a look at this once you have time ###